 Y18: Residues arising from industrial waste disposal operations;

+Y45: Organohalogen compounds other than substances referred to in this Annex I (e.g., Y39, Y41, Y42, Y43, Y44);

 Y46: Wastes collected from households.

-Y45: Organohalogen compounds other than substances referred to in this Annex I (e.g., Y39, Y41, Y42, Y43, Y44);

 Annex I wastes are presumed to exhibit one or more Annex III hazard characteristics, which may include H11 “Toxic (Delayed or chronic)”; H12 “Ecotoxic”; or H13 (Capable, by any means, after disposal, of yielding another material, e.g. leachate, which possesses any of the characteristics listed above)”, unless, through “national tests,” they can be shown not to exhibit these characteristics.
 National tests may be useful for identifying a particular hazard characteristic in Annex III of the Convention until such time as the hazardous characteristic is fully defined.
 Guidance papers for Annex III hazardous characteristics H11, H12 and H13 were adopted on an interim basis by the Conference of the Parties to the Basel Convention at its sixth and seventh meeting.